Self-Supervised Transformer for Sparse and Irregularly Sampled Multivariate Clinical Time-Series: Experiments

 \subsection{Ablation Study}

-We compared the predictive performance of STraTs and I-STraTS, with and without self-supervision.
-The results are shown in Table \ref{tab:ablation}. `ss+' and `ss-' are used to indicate models trained with and without self-supervision respectively.
-We observe that: (i) Adding interpretability to STraTS hurts the prediction scores as a result of constraining model representations. (ii) Adding self-supervision improves performance of both STraTS and I-STraTS. (iii) I-STraTS(ss+) outperforms STraTS(ss-) on all metrics on MIMIC-III dataset, and on the PR-AUC metric for PhysioNet-2012 dataset.
-This demonstrates that the performance drop from introducing interpretability can be compensated by the performance gains of self-supervision.
+We compared the predictive performance of STraTs and I-STraTS, with and without self-supervision and the results are reported in Table \ref{tab:ablation}. `ss+' and `ss-' are used to refer to models trained with and without self-supervision, respectively.
+We observe that (i) Adding interpretability to STraTS slightly reduces the prediction scores as a result of constraining model representations. (ii) Adding self-supervision improves performance of both STraTS and I-STraTS. (iii) I-STraTS(ss+) outperforms STraTS(ss-) on all metrics on MIMIC-III dataset, and on the PR-AUC metric for PhysioNet-2012 dataset.
+This demonstrates that the performance drop from introducing interpretability can be compensated by the performance improvements obtained through self-supervision.